LQC: Past, Present, and Future

 The LQC was launched right before COVID hit.
 And that was a hit on getting labs built, etc. I don’t have time or space to list all that was accomplished but I want to give some highlights that are special to me:

-• LPS has supported research into accelerated quantum learning, including major workshops, virtual summer quantum short course, and new quantum masters programs at UCLA and Wisconsin, support for the Q-12 education partnership.
+- LPS has supported research into accelerated quantum learning, including major workshops, a virtual summer quantum short course, and new quantum masters programs at UCLA and Wisconsin, support for the Q-12 education partnership.

 Which brings me to goodbye.
 Fortunately for LPS and the LQC, the “we” throughout this blog post mostly didn’t mean me.
 Remember lesson number 2 above.
 First and foremost, “we” meant Chris Richardson, who having served as deputy director of the LQC and led most of this transformation, will be replacing me as director of the LPS Qubit Collaboratory.
 So, more great stuff to come, guaranteed.